lpriyasivakumar/daily-news-feed/README.md

-# Kotlin ktor starter
+# Daily News feed application

-An [application continuum](https://www.appcontinuum.io/) style example using Kotlin and Ktor that includes a single web application with two background workers.
+Created from the [application continuum](https://www.appcontinuum.io/) style example using Kotlin and Ktor that includes a single web application with two background workers.

 * Basic web application